ULC: A Unified and Fine-Grained Controller for Humanoid Loco-Manipulation: UNIFIED LOCO-MANIPULATION CONTROL

 \paragraph{Random Load Distribution}

-During training, we apply random masses to the robot's wrist to simulate diverse payload conditions.
-The mass randomization is applied to the robot's wrist masses during environment reset, with the total wrist mass distribution modified to simulate carrying loads.
+During training, we apply random masses to the robot's wrists to simulate diverse payload conditions.
+The mass randomization is applied to the robot's wrists masses during environment reset, with the total wrists mass distribution modified to simulate carrying loads.